clasp-developers/clasp/src/lisp/kernel/cleavir/unwind-notes.md

 The landing pad needs to test the type of the exception because I don't know.
 Something about LLVMM merging them during inlining.
 This means that both the personality function (below) and the code test exception types.

 To get the type info we have to do some really unfortunate bullshit.
-You see, while C++ has a typeid operator to get a std::type_info object for a class, the exception machinery actually wants a pointer to a std::type_info, and I don't think there's any way to get those standardly.
+You see, while C++ has a typeid operator to get a `std::type_info` object for a class, the exception machinery actually wants a pointer to a `std::type_info`, and I don't think there's any way to get those standardly.
 So instead, we make sure the exception class has a vtable so that a type_info* is accessible, and then access the mangled symbol directly.
 The name is hardcoded in the `*exceptions*` variable defined in cmpintrinsics.lisp.
 This is very bad but I don't know any workaround.

 For BLOCK, TAGBODY, UNWIND-PROTECT, and special variable binding forms, we generate landing pads for any calls in their dynamic extents.
 We use two kinds of landing pads, called "maybe entry" and "never entry".
 The former is used when there is any possibility that the call could be returning to the frame in question: so, a call to a function that could hypothetically have a nonlocal RETURN-FROM, from a frame that has a BLOCK or TAGBODY that could be returned from.
 We don't presently have the capability to determine very well when no entry is possible - for example, even a C++ function may eventually call something that calls `cl:error` - so we mostly use the first when there are any nonlocal BLOCK/TAGBODY.